longshotlabs/composable-forms/docs/spec/form.md

 `onChanging` must never be called with the exact same value as the last time it was called.

-### onChanged
+### onChange

 ```js
 PropTypes.func
 ```

-After any input anywhere within the form or any of its subforms has finished changing, the form must call `onChanged(newValue, isValid)`, where `newValue` is the new value of the form object after the most recent user entry.
+After any input anywhere within the form or any of its subforms has finished changing, the form must call `onChange(newValue, isValid)`, where `newValue` is the new value of the form object after the most recent user entry.

-`onChanged` must never be called with the exact same value as the last time it was called.
+`onChange` must never be called with the exact same value as the last time it was called.

-`onChanged` may never be called with a `newValue` that hasn't been first passed to `onChanging`.
+`onChange` must never be called with a `newValue` that hasn't been first passed to `onChanging`.
 (In other words, consumers can safely use ONLY `onChanging` without fear of missing any change.)

 ### value